WIFI

 Steps to check:

-- Check signal strength: Use a smartphone near the Salus Wi-Fi thermostat or gateway to confirm strong Wi-Fi signal.
+- Check signal strength: Use a smartphone near the Salus Wi-Fi thermostat or gateway to confirm a strong Wi-Fi signal.
 If weak, move the router or add a Wi-Fi extender.

 - Re-enter credentials: In the Salus app, delete and re-add the device, carefully entering the correct SSID and password.
 Ensure you are connecting to a 2.4 GHz network if required by the device.